frogman/openshift-cli-cheatsheet/README.md

 oc get nodes                  # list nodes in a cluster oc get node/<node_name> -o yaml
                               # to see a node’s current capacity and allocatable resources
+oc get nodes --show-labels | grep -i "project101=testlab"
+                              # show nodes info with lable and list only node with a lable "project101=testlab"
 ```
 ## Managing Users
 ```